samirbanjanovic/That-Distributed-Integration-Engine/README.md

 2. Packaging the assembly with a manifest
 3. Deploying through the standard package management system

-The Node Manager orchestrating hundreds of components across dozens of nodes is architecturally identical to a simple file watcher component - both are just implementations of `IComponent` running within Component Hosts.
+The Node Manager orchestrating components across nodes is architecturally similar to a simple file watcher component - both are implementations of `IComponent` running within Component Hosts.

 #### 3. **Node API** ([`TDIE.NodeApi`](src/TDIE.NodeApi/))
 The Node API is a RESTful service that runs on each node in the cluster, acting as the local agent for the Node Manager.
-It provides a standardized interface for managing the node's lifecycle, deploying component packages, and monitoring local processes.
+It provides an interface for managing the node's lifecycle, deploying component packages, and monitoring local processes.

-**Key Responsibilities:**
+**Responsibilities:**
 - **Process Management**: Starting, stopping, and monitoring component host processes
-- **Package Management**: Receiving, installing, and updating component packages pushed by the Node Manager
+- **Package Management**: Receiving, installing, and updating component packages
-- **Health and Status Reporting**: Providing health status, performance metrics, and operational logs to the Node Manager
+- **Health and Status Reporting**: Providing health status, performance metrics, and operational logs
-- **Local Resource Access**: Exposing controlled access to local node resources as required for component operations
+- **Local Resource Access**: Exposing controlled access to local node resources

 **REST API Endpoints:**

 *Node Management:*
-- `GET /api/node/stats` - Get comprehensive node system statistics including environment info, process details, and network interfaces
+- `GET /api/node/stats` - Get node system statistics including environment info, process details, and network interfaces
 - `GET /api/node/stats/processes` - Get statistics for all running processes on the node
 - `GET /api/node/stats/processes/{packageName}` - Get process statistics filtered by package name